mlg-/bug-squishing/README.md

 Some common Ruby errors:

+`NameError`: You're trying to call something that is spelled wrong or plain old doesn't exist.
+Did you forget to capitalize your class name?
+Did you misspell the name of the method you actually want?

 `NoMethod`: You're trying to call a method that doesn't exist, that you've misspelled, *or* you're trying to call a method on `nil` (which, technically, is a method that doesn't exist since `nil` has no methods, but that's neither here nor there).

 `LoadError`: You're trying to call a file from the wrong place.
 Or it doesn't exist yet.
 Or it's in a different folder than you think it is.
 Or you misspelled its name.